nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * stores a `UserPref` object that represents the user’s preferences.
 * stores the stock book data.
+* stores the serial number sets book data (i.e. the data of all the serial numbers generated in Warenager)
-* exposes an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes an unmodifiable `ObservableList<Stock>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.